natsunoyoru97/MIT6.828-JOS-notes/README.md

 # MIT6.828-JOS-notes
 My step-by-step notes of the JOS kernel.
 All the notes not only to tell you HOW but also WHY.

-Note: To make sure the notes can guide you **step-by-step** and make you understand WHY, it may take a LONG time to upload a new note, and I can't promise that I would give the notes for ALL labs and homeworks.
+Note: I will update the notes for **code to implement in the JOS kernel** at first.
+To make sure the notes can guide you **step-by-step** and make you understand WHY, it may take a LONG time to upload a new note, and I can't promise that I would give the notes for ALL labs and homeworks.
 But I'll try my best :)

 (You may wonder if there is a Chinese version.
 Hmmm, for now I would say, not this time.
 Maybe I'll think about it when I finish the English version.)